nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221010071719/README.md

 # nodes to add

-- concept hub for tricks?
+- TODO for each project

 ` zet/20221010071719/README.md `